pauloortins/SendingEmail/README.md

 SendingEmail
 ============

-A example of email sender using c#
+Example of using C# to build a form to send emails.